agni-s-chakraborty/larashade/README.md

 2. ### Extract in htdocs/www, then open with VsCode

-3. ### Migrate database or import sql from larashade/sql/db.sql
+3. ### Migrate database or import sql (recommended for now) from larashade/sql/db.sql

 4. ### Create and configure .env file